Skip to main content

 • Preventive care

-• Mental health
+• Mental and behavioral health services

 • Vision and dental services

-• Long-term care, based on medical need
+• Long-term care based on documented medical need

 (c) Payment Structure